k-hench/getting_stuff_done/docs/git.md

 Yet here I will stick to *github* since this is also what I am using personally (and where this page is hosted).

 To use github you have to create an account first.
-The basic (public) account is for free, but if you want to use github for super secret stuff, you will need to get a payed account (which is about 85$ / year I think).

 ### Move the repository to *github*